konsumer/lovesongs/README.md

 ### stage 1

 This is basic tracker usability.
-It should handle all the basic fatures that FT2 or OpenMPT have, but with the contraints above (4/16 patterns.)
+It should handle all the basic features that FT2 or OpenMPT have, but with the contraints above (4/16 patterns.)

 * basic classic mod effects
 * actually play * edit patterns
 * make all the dialogs actually work
 * config files for themes & settings
 * song sequencing that works
 * load/save at very least mod (but XM/IT/S3M will be needed for more tracks and other features)
+* mute/unmute track

 ### stage 2